Kenji Uchida

 Kenji Uchida (内田 健二, Uchida Kenji) is a Japanese anime producer.
-He is noted anime studio Sunrise's president.
+He is a noted anime studio Sunrise's president.

 Debuting in 1980, with Muteki Robo Trider G7, among Sunrise's first works in the 1980s, Uchida has gone on to produce numerous of Sunrise's works, such as various iterations of the Gundam universe and other Sunrise anime productions.
 In April 2008, Uchida was promoted to being Sunrise's president, previously having been the studio's managing director.